Visiting Madrid? Don’t miss these things!

 Calle de Cuchilleros, 17, 28005, map

 Dating back to 1725, Sobrino de Botin Restaurant holds the Guinness World Record for being the oldest restaurant in the world.
-It is four floors, and frequented by both tourist and locals.
-Ernest Hemingway was a frequent patron of this restaurant, and it is mentioned in The Sun Also Rises.
+It has four floors and is frequented by tourists and locals.
+Ernest Hemingway frequented this restaurant, which he mentions in The Sun Also Rises.

 We didn’t get a chance to try it, but if you do, let us know if you think it’s worth it!